Torbraw/astro-components/README.md

 Finally, you will need a tailwind config file and a global css file that contains the variables in the exemple below.

+You have a README.md file in each component directory that explains how to use them.

 ## Global CSS

 ```css